JordinaGR/sorting-algs-visualization/README.md

 The file sort_alg_menu.py is the same but without a database, with the menu in a different window and updated.

+There's a new database in .csv files, these files are useded by the sort_alg_menu.py.
+When you click the button database in the menue, a new window opens with the .csv information.
+That window is made in other/database_button.py

 #### The sorting algorithms currently implemented are:
 - Bubble sort
 - Optimized bubble sort